History

 Wallace Shawn in the film The Princess Bride – Inconceivable!

-But let’s go back the really old days.
-Yes Washington did sleep in this area, but most likely in Pluckemin for the Grand Alliance Ball in 1780.
+But let’s go back to the ancient days.
+Yes, Washington slept in this area, but it was most likely in Pluckemin for the Grand Alliance Ball in 1780.
 But he also did have residences during the Winter Encampments in Morristown and Somerville.
-And surely there are others.
-If you happen to know of a famous person that stayed in the area, post a comment below.
+And indeed, there are others.
+If you know of a famous person who stayed in the area, comment below.
 History comes in all kinds of ways. #growlocalhistory A special thanks to the Olde Mill Inn for allowing us to share some of their history.

-Do you know anyone famous that’s stayed over in the Somerset Hills?
-If so, share your story…..
+Do you know anyone famous who’s stayed in the Somerset Hills?
+If so, share your story below.

 Mr. Local History Project